 \section{Detailed Setup Information}

-{\textbf{Machine Details.}} We performed all experiments using AWS EC2 \texttt{p5e.48xlarge} instance equipped with 192 cores, 2048GB RAM, and eight NVIDIA H200 GPUs on Ubuntu 22.04 with CUDA 12.4.
-To serve open-source LLMs, we use vllm 0.7.1~\cite{kwon2023efficient}.
-We access \gpt through OpenAI API.
+{\textbf{Machine Details.}} We performed all experiments using an AWS EC2 \texttt{p5e.48xlarge} instance equipped with 192 cores, 2048GB RAM, and eight NVIDIA H200 GPUs on Ubuntu 22.04 with CUDA 12.4.
+To serve open-weight LLMs, we use vLLM 0.7.1~\cite{kwon2023efficient}.
+We access \gpt through the OpenAI API.

-{\textbf{Execution Time.}} For the final evaluation runs, we spent total of 47 GPU-days on open-source model inference.
-We have spent about 2 days running experiments on \gpt through OpenAI API.
-We estimate that total usage, including reruns and development, might be 1.5-2 times higher than our evaluation runs.
+{\textbf{Execution Time.}} For the final evaluation runs, we spent a total of 47 GPU-days on open-weight model inference.
+We spent about 2 days running experiments on \gpt through the OpenAI API.
+We estimate that total usage, including reruns and development, might be 1.5--2 times higher than our evaluation runs.